 A core purpose of CCDF is to promote parental choice and to empower working parents to make their own decisions regarding the child care services that best suit their family's needs.
-Parents have the option to choose from center-based care, family child care or care provided in the child's own home.
-In supporting parental choice, the Lead Agencies must ensure that families receiving CCDF funding have the opportunity to choose from the full range of eligible child care settings and must provide families with equal access to child care that is comparable to that of non-CCDF families.
+Parents have the option to choose from center-based care, family child care or care provided in the child's own home In supporting parental choice, the Lead Agencies must ensure that families receiving CCDF funding have the opportunity to choose from the full range of eligible child care settings and must provide families with equal access to child care that is comparable to that of non-CCDF families.
 Lead Agencies must employ strategies to increase the supply and to improve the quality of child care services, especially in underserved areas.
 This section addresses strategies that the Lead Agency uses to promote parental choice, ensure equal access, and increase the supply of child care.
+Note: In responding to questions in this section, the Office of Child Care (OCC) recognizes that each State/Territory identifies and defines its own categories and types of care.
+The OCC does not expect States/Territories to change their definitions to fit the CCDF-defined categories and types of care.
+For these questions, provide responses that closely match the CCDF categories of care.